client9/hjson/hjson/README.md

 ### Differences and/or bugs:

  * Unquoted strings have trailing whitespace removed.
- * Likely to be some encoding issues
+ * Likely to be some encoding issues, please file bugs.